 - Rascal Flatts was more successful in the "country boy band" motif: their debut album had them singing light, breezy up-tempos that were obviously influenced by the boy band sound.
 From the second album onward, two of the members began playing instruments (lead singer Gary LeVox doesn't play anything) and abandoning their boy band influences for more mainstream country-pop.

 - Busted were a British trio from the early 2000s that tried to fit in with the pop-punk fad of the time by playing (or "playing") instruments on stage and having the odd noisy guitar riff, but were still essentially a boy band.
-Shortly before the band broke up, their leading member Charlie Simpson later formed an actual hardcore punk band.
+Shortly before the band broke up, their leading member Charlie Simpson formed Fightstar, a hardcore punk band.
 That band actually became quite successful and acclaimed, and as result, Simpson tended to downplay his involvement with Busted for some time, before saying "you know what?
 I had great fun in that band and I don't care who knows it" and joining the original lineup reunion in 2016.

 - LFO — A Power Trio, though they weren't even half as popular as 98 Degrees.
 However, they did get the all-important Joey McIntyre Elder Boy Band Statesman Seal of Approval; he had them as openers for some of his solo shows.
 (LFO supposedly stands for "Lyte Funky Ones".)
 Unlike most other American boy bands, LFO wrote almost all of their songs themselves, but they are mostly well-known today because their biggest hit "Summer Girls" has some of the most random lyrics in music history.
 The band's lead singer Rich Cronin died of leukemia at the age of 36 in 2010.

 - BBMak was a British Power Trio that broke a few of the Boy Band rules: Besides the aforementioned three members every single one was a classically trained musician, none of them danced, and besides playing all of their own music (and writing a good deal themselves) they often incorporated unlikely instruments such as Bagpipes, Recorders/Tin Whistles and even a Hurdy Gurdy.